HOPE J&J RWVE Fellowship

 Program and Structure

-The Ernest Mario School of Pharmacy at Rutgers University is part of Rutgers Biomedical Health Sciences (RBHS) and collaborates closely with the Rutgers School of Public Health and the Robert Wood Johnson Medical School.
-Together, these institutions provide a rich environment for interdisciplinary professional education, applied research, and real-world training.
+The Ernest Mario School of Pharmacy at Rutgers University, part of Rutgers Biomedical and Health Sciences (RBHS), collaborates with the Rutgers School of Public Health and Robert Wood Johnson Medical School to provide a strong interdisciplinary environment for education, research, and real-world training.

-This Fellowship program, in partnership with the Real World Value and Evidence (RWVE) Solid Tumor Oncology team at Johnson & Johnson Innovative Medicine, offers a significant opportunity for individuals interested in research focused on real-world evidence, health economics, cost and service utilization, patient outcomes, and market access and policy.
-The RWVE team is composed of researchers dedicated to generating high-quality evidence that demonstrates the value of J&J Innovative Medicine products for patients, providers, payers, and policy makers.
+This Fellowship, in partnership with the Real World Value and Evidence (RWVE) Solid Tumor Oncology team at Johnson & Johnson Innovative Medicine, offers hands-on experience in real-world evidence research, health economics, patient outcomes, and market access.
+Fellows work with RWVE researchers to generate high-quality evidence demonstrating the value of J&J Innovative Medicine products.

 ![]() Safalta Khadka, PhD, MS